VRLabs/15-Bits-Position-Rotation-Networking/README.md

 ## How it works

 Proximity receivers find what constraint adjustments need to be made to reach a target position, and physbone angle parameters are used to reach a target rotation.
 Data is sent over the network in 18 steps.
+Sync time depends on the FPS of the host and when a remote viewer is joined.
+Average times are 6 seconds to 13 seconds.

 - 1 Material (For anti-culling)
 - 20 Objects